psychetrance/pantolav.github.io/_posts/2016-4-13-Hackathon.md

 This can also function as an advisory as these kinds of events often mean some roads may be blocked
  - Inform **voters** about various events that take place a few months before the election (Debates, speeches, motorcades, etc.)

-Deploying this app requires (two?) services from Bluemix, Twilio and Postgresql.
+Deploying this app requires services from Bluemix, Twilio and Postgresql.

 #### Downloading the application for deployment
  1. Create a new folder named `v-notif`.